dilshankarunarathne/docker-notes/README.md

 * The `ls` command can be used to **list** the files in the working directory.
   If we want to list items line by line, we can use the `ls -1` command.
   The `ls -l` command can be used to **list** the files in the working directory with more information.
+  The `ls -a` command can be used to **list** the files in the working directory with all the hidden files.
+  The `ls -lR` command can be used to **list** the files in the working directory with more information and subdirectories.
 *